Episode - 3F13

-- Throw It In: Donald Sutherland ad-libbed the line "you had arthritis?" in response to Lisa's joke that she was getting over her "Chester A. Arthuritis", a play on the word "arthritis" and the name of 21st U.S. President Chester A Arthur.
+- Throw It In: Donald Sutherland ad-libbed the line "you had arthritis?" in response to Lisa's joke that she was getting over her "Chester A. Arthuritis".
 The producers liked it so much that they kept it.

 - Tongue Trauma: Hans Sprungfeld's/Jebediah Springfield's silver tongue.
 His real tongue got bitten off by a Turk.